sunyj/petal/README.md

 # A Solution

 Following UNIX's golden "do one thing and do it well" philosophy, both pip and PEP 405 are great tools with great implementation.
 PEP 405 can make a perfectly isolated virtual environment, to which [pip installs packages](https://ianbicking.org/blog/2008/10/pyinstall-is-dead-long-live-pip.html).
 An environment without packages is useless; Packages beyond an isolated environment are clueless.
-How to make them work together is a long quest for the community.
+How to make them work together has been a long quest for the community.

 Inspired by another UNIX philosophy: "make programs work together", we don't need a replacement for pip; We need a tool that makes good use of this important asset of the Python community and provides developers with a new level of abstraction: environment management.